 This information is valuable in analyzing your skill as an event planner, reporting goal and objectives results to your company, and constantly building upon the success of each event.

-It isn’t just a to-do list.
-It’s a fluid document allowing an event planner to visualize the event from all pertinent perspectives — client, event team, vendors, and, most importantly, the guest.
+Don’t think of your event planning checklist as just a to-do list.
+It’s a fluid document.
+With your checklist in hand, you should be able to visualize the event from all perspectives — client, event team, vendors, and, most importantly, the guest.
 Invest the time and amazing execution will follow.

 Sherri Defesche works at St. Edward’s University in Austin, Texas, where she coordinates events and manages web content for the Center for Ethics and Leadership and the School of Arts and Humanities.
 She has 33 years’ experience in event management and is certified in social media marketing.